smlnj/prettyprint/README.md

 - device/ansiterm-device.sml: ANSI terminal device with device styles and tokens

+## Other files

 - CHANGELOG.md: the change log for the new prettyprint library.

+- PPDevice (directory)

+- jhr (directory)

+The directory PPDevice is a copy (2024.09.10, 16:45 PDT) of the PPDevice directory from smlnj-lib/Dev/PPDevice in the smlnj-lib-development branch of smlnj/smlnj.

-The directory jhr (temporary) is a copy (2024.09.10, 16:30 PDT) of smlnj-lib/Dev/PrettyPrint/new from the smlnj-lib-development branch of smlnj/smlnj.
+The temporary directory jhr is a copy (as of 2024.09.10, 16:30 PDT) of smlnj-lib/Dev/PrettyPrint/new from the smlnj-lib-development branch of smlnj/smlnj.
 This is jhr's modified version of this PrettyPrint library.
 Some, but not all, of his suggested changes have been adopted.
 See CHANGELOG.md for Version 11.

-The directory PPDevice is a copy (2024.09.10, 16:45 PDT) of the PPDevice directory from smlnj-lib/Dev/PPDevice in the smlnj-lib-development branch of smlnj/smlnj.

 Version 11 incorporates some changes from the jhr version with the main (dbm) version in the smlnj/prettyprint repository.
 It uses its own version of the Device signature that will be